MITLibraries/dspace-submission-service/README.md

 # DSpace Submission Service

 A service for creating DSpace records and attaching metadata and bitstreams.

-This application will read from input queues, create DSpace records, and write results to output queues.
+This application will read from input queues, create DSpace records, submit the records to DSpace instances, and write the submission results to output queues.

+The app was originally oriented to submit to a single DSpace instance but in February 2026, it was updated to submit to multiple DSpace instances within a single submission run.

 ## Development